MikeAmy/django-signalmethods/README.md

 This returns a callable that accepts functions that should be run with the passed arguments.
 Thus, note the two sets of parenthesis.

 Arguments passed will be matched to arguments in the receivers by name.
+So in this case, we wanted to use the 'asteroid' argument that was sent, as the 'self' argument of Asteroid.destroy.
+So, self was renamed as 'asteroid'.
+If 'self' or other argument names can't be changed, use when() to decorate a function that maps the argument as needed.

 Signal 'sender' argument will be the class from which the signal method was accessed.

 Supplying rule_id is recommended.
 It is used as the dispatch_uid.

-rule = when(Class.signal)(function,   ) returns a SignalHandlingRule.
+rule = when(Class.signal)(function,...) returns a SignalHandlingRule.

 rule.stop() will stop the rule.